Al-khwarizmi1/Simple-Blog/README.md

 - Apache Version: 2.4.12

 ## How to setup
-To set the this up you'll need to download the repo and setup the database I reccomend using phpmyadmin if you prefer a graphical user interface You may import the SQL script in the repo and either run it on your server, or import with phpMyAdmin
+To set the this up you'll need to download the repo and setup the database.
+I reccomend using phpmyadmin if you prefer a graphical user interface.
+You may import the SQL script in the repo and either run it on your server, or import with phpMyAdmin.

 ## Why I made this
 I wanted to learn the basics of creating an application for blogging with PHP